RNA world: Cofactors

 Protein enzymes catalyze various chemical reactions, but over half of them incorporate cofactors to facilitate and diversify their catalytic activities.
 Cofactors are essential in biology, as they are based largely on nucleotides rather than amino acids.
 Ribozymes use nucleotide cofactors to create metabolism, with two basic choices: non-covalent binding or covalent attachment.
 Both approaches have been demonstrated using directed evolution to reinvent RNA dupes of protein-catalyzed processes.
 Lorsch and Szostak investigated ribozymes that could phosphorylate themselves and use ATP-γS as a substrate.
 However, only one of the seven classes of selected ribozymes had detectable ATP affinity, indicating that the ability to bind ATP was compromised.
 NAD^{+}- dependent redox ribozymes were also evaluated.
-The select ribozyme had a rate of enhancement of more than 10^{7} fold and was proven to catalyze the reverse reaction - benzaldehyde reduction by NADH.
+The selected ribozyme had a rate of enhancement of more than 10^{7} fold and was proven to catalyze the reverse reaction - benzaldehyde reduction by NADH.
 Since the usage of adenosine as a cofactor is prevalent in current metabolism and is likely to have been common in the RNA world, these discoveries are essential for the evolution of metabolism in the RNA world.